Kuwait denies it imposed travel ban praised by Trump

 Citizens of the countries mentioned visit Kuwait regularly, it added.

-Representatives of the proscribed countries as well as several neighboring nations condemned the move, but Trump on his Twitter account said the initiative enjoyed support in the region.
+Representatives of the proscribed countries as well as several neighbouring nations condemned the move, but Trump on his Twitter account said the initiative enjoyed support in the region.